Experience It All: 7 Unmissable Things to Do in New York City

 Plus you’ll get to see the dazzling lights of the city’s illuminated skyline.

 The Empire State Building is open until 2 a.m. every night, with the last elevator going up at 1:15 a.m.
 If you’re able to go between 9 p.m. and 1 a.m. on a Thursday, Friday or Saturday, you can enjoy listening to the sounds of a live saxophonist while soaking up the view.

 If you want to experience authentic New York City life, take a stroll through Central Park.
 You never know who you’ll spot, as locals, including celebrities, enjoy spending time here too.

 If you want to do more than just walk, you can rent a boat at the Loeb Boathouse and paddle around, check out the Central Park Zoo or explore the park on two wheels, pedaling to sights like Belvedere Castle and Strawberry Fields.
 Taking a bike tour is one of the most popular New York City tours you can take and will certainly enrich your experience in Central Park.

 Explore the Metropolitan Museum of Art

-Some of its highlights include the Egyptian Collection which features the tomb of Perneb, circa 2440 BC, and the Temple of Dendur, built by the Roman Emperor Augustus in 15 BC.
+Some of its highlights include the Egyptian Collection that features the tomb of Perneb, circa 2,440 BC, and the Temple of Dendur, built by the Roman Emperor Augustus in 15 BC.